 No Warranties Or Guarantees

 Dealerships have some rules and regulations to follow when selling vehicles and most of them will offer some sort of warranty or other special deals.
 Most of the time, a private seller will not offer anything like this and it will be a cash transaction.
 When buying from a private seller, it is up to you to do all the inspections and make sure everything about the car is in order.

 Meeting With Strangers

 Another concern is that you will likely meet with a lot of strangers in your search for a vehicle.
-Not only can this be time-consuming (as you will need to organize various meetings), but meeting strangers can potentially be dangerous and most car scams take place in the private sales market.
-While most interactions will be completely fine and positive, you really never know who you’re meeting.
-With a dealership, you can usually trust that the salesmen and team on staff are trained and aren’t the type of people to worry about.
+Not only can this be time-consuming, but meeting strangers can potentially be dangerous and most car scams take place in the private sales market.
+With a dealership, you can usually trust the salesmen and staff.

 Now that you know about the pros and cons of buying a vehicle privately, as well as financing options available to you, what are the steps you need to take to buy from a used seller?

 - Research – The first thing to do is research.
 You should look at websites like Kijiji and Craigslist to see what sort of vehicles you want to purchase.
 Look at not only what you need now, but also what you may need in the future.

 - Set A Meeting – After searching through the sites, have a couple of front-runners.
 Reach out to the owners to see if you can set up a meeting to view the car and have a conversation with the owner.

 - Inspect The Car – At the meeting, you should check the car (inside and out) and take it for a test drive.
 Be sure to ask them anything you want about the car, such as the vehicle’s history, past repairs, and such.
 It’s a good plan to use a car history report service to ensure that the seller is telling the truth.
 You should also take it to a trusted mechanic for an inspection, just to make sure it is a good one.